wp-plugins/gravity-forms-toolbar/readme.txt

 * English - default, always included
 * German: Deutsch - immer dabei!
 [Download auch via deckerweb.de](http://deckerweb.de/material/sprachdateien/gravityforms-und-addons/#gravity-forms-toolbar)
+* Serbian: српски - by Dev4Press
+* For custom and update-secure language files please upload them to `/wp-content/languages/gravity-forms-toolbar/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
+Also, complete custom English wording is possible with that as well, just use a language file like `gravity-forms-toolbar-en_US.mo/.po` to achieve that.

 *Note:* All my plugins are localized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
-For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).
+For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/), which works fine on Windows, Mac and Linux.

 == Additional Info ==
 **Idea Behind / Philosophy:** Just a little leightweight plugin for all the form developers and managers out there working with the incredible Gravity Forms to make their daily admin life a bit easier.
 I'll try to add more add-on/plugin support if it makes some sense.
 So stay tuned :).

+**Gravity Forms News Planet** I also have started a little news/feed service via "FriendFeed" that you can subscribe to: http://friendfeed.com/gravityforms-news -- Please contact me via my Twitter for new resources (that have an RSS feed and are related to Gravity Forms!)

 == Credits ==
 **Big thanks** to Milan Petrovic of Dev4Press who made the options panel for this plugin - so it's still lightweight but even more useful!